JeremieSpiesser/ips-prod/README.md

 Required libs in order to compile the main executable :

 - `armadillo` : Check that you have the Armadillo lib installed with support for g++ and c++11.

+Required libs in order to render the 3D ray tracing model :

+- `povray`

 Required libs in order to compile the tests :

 - `cxxtests`